 Address: 47 York St, Sydney

-Known affectionately as the Money Box by locals, the Commonwealth Trading synthesises Classical Greek influences with contemporary Art Deco.
+The Commonwealth Trading Bank building, known affectionately as the Money Box by locals, synthesises Classical Greek influences with contemporary Art Deco.
 Built just after the federation, the building symbolised the government’s growing power over the national economy.

 It features Ionic columns on the exterior facing Martin Place, Corinthian columns framing the balcony doors, and Doric columns on the roof.

 Take a walk inside and check out the towering Eucalyptus coloured marble columns.
-While the ground floor is still a functioning Commonwealth Bank branch, the building is now home to Macquarie Banks’ global headquarters.
+The building is now home to Macquarie Banks’ global headquarters, while the ground floor is still a functioning Commonwealth Bank branch.

 Architect: H E Ross & Rowe l Opened: 1916